 “Is that price RIGHT??
 They gotta be kidding!!”

 Now that you have your new apartment, you’ll need to put stuff in it.
 If you’re not too genteel, there’s one other alternative.
 One night of every month (varying from area to area) people dump their large, non-burnable trash (sodai gomi).
-Many people throw out perfectly usable electric appliances, chairs, bikes, shelf units, etc. Many old men run around in small trucks like vultures hoping to get something good.
+Many people throw out perfectly usable electric appliances, chairs, bikes, shelf units, etc. More recently to encourage recycling, some cities may have ordinances against this free shopping – check with your area.
+You will likely see many old men run around in small trucks like vultures hoping to get something good.
 You might too.
 But the early bird gets the worm.

 BANKING AND FINANCE

 Checks in Japan are nearly unheard of for consumer transactions.
 People use cash and credit cards.
-Credit cards are generally accepted only at larger department stores and hotels, as well as shops that handle a lot of tourists.
+Credit cards are generally accepted only at larger department stores and hotels, as well as major store chains, some urban taxis, ans shops that handle a lot of tourists.
 Generally smaller shops and supermarkets do not accept them.
 But it’s now possible to withdraw money using a Visa, AmEx, Mastercard, Cirrus, Maestro, Plus, or Electron affiliated card at some ATMs, convenience stores, and post offices, as well as Citibank.